-Boccone Dolce (Papa Haydn’s Copycat)
+Boccone Dolce Cake

 What is a Boccone Dolce Cake?

-I have been making this cake in a 1 layer, sheet cake (12″x16″) shape for all of our families get-together for years.
+I have been making this gluten free cake recipe as a 1 layer 12″ x 16″ sheet cake for all of our families get-together for years.
 If you’re wanting to serve this to a large crowd, 1 layer is the best.
 Not only is it more stable, but then you get more portions out of it too.

 Side note, when making the cake in a sheet cake form, you can assemble it the day before.
 The meringue layer is very thick and it even benefits from a long stay in the fridge.
 In this case, go only with berries that you can use whole, – raspberries, blueberries, and blackberries work the best).

 - Choose your timing carefully.
 If you want to make your meringue cake into 3 layers like pictured above, you’ll need to make it at least 24 hours in advance to allow it time to properly dry.
 You can even bake the layers a few days before (3 days max) – just store in an airtight container.

 - Measure your ingredients by weight.
 Making the perfect meringue cake is all about getting the ingredients exactly right.
 I highly recommend you measure your ingredients by weight, not volume!